rhou89/ml-pytorch/README.md

 3. [MultiLayer-Perceptron.ipynb](MultiLayer-Perceptron.ipynb): One hidden layer with 500 nodes.
 Accuracy: 0.925
 4. [Image-RGB_channels.ipynb](Image-RGB_channels.ipynb): Simple examples of input and output of images.
 5. [Convolutional_Neural_Networks.ipynb](Convolutional_Neural_Networks.ipynb): A simple CNN model with 2 convolutional layers and 2 fully-connected layers optimized by Adam.
 Accuracy: 0.987
+    - See [CNN_Early-Stop.ipynb](CNN_Early-Stop.ipynb) for a simple, yet not strict, demonstration ofr early stop.